Falcion/Patternugit/.github/CONTRIBUTING.md

 For ensuring consistency throughout the source code, please keep the following rules in mind when working with our open-source project:

-- Every feature or bug-fix must be tested (if possible);
+- Every feature or bugfix must be tested (if possible);
 - Every public API method, function, field etc. must be documented by means of code;

 > Last term is optional because of some temporal cases, for example, code that is directly in-built with other APIs, like plugins, extensions etc.